4 Career Sectors in South Carolina With Great Opportunities

 2. Skilled Trades

 The aging population in South Carolina is also affecting the skilled trades.
 Workers in many trades are preparing to retire, and there are not enough qualified people to fill the remaining positions.
-For example, in South Carolina, 45 percent of drivers with a commercial driver's license (CDL) are over 52 years of age, but only 0.5 percent are between 18 and 21 years of age.5 As a result, when the older drivers retire, South Carolina transport companies will need more licensed drivers to fill those positions.
+For example, fewer than one new person enters the truck-driving trade for every four drivers who retire.5 As a result, when the older drivers retire, South Carolina transport companies will need more licensed drivers to fill those positions.

 The aerospace industry is another skilled trade sector with growing job opportunities.
 Since 2010, the annual employment of aerospace workers in South Carolina has risen at a rate that is eight times higher than the state average.6 That means more job openings continue to be generated for workers in aerospace manufacturing, aircraft maintenance, and air transportation occupations.
 Plus, these careers offer good salaries: The average annual salary in the South Carolina aerospace industry is $70,000.7